richcahill/stopwatch/README.md

 ## Current Limitations

 Only displays mm:ss:ms format.
 Doesn't support hours yet.
 We'll add that when needed for longer sessions.
+Is not responsive down to phone sizes.
+Needs better small screen handling and can perhaps be optimised / use a tweaked design.

 ## Tech Stack